bryanleonugarte/well-pump-cycle-analyzer/README.md

 jupyter notebook pipeline_pozos.ipynb
 ```

-Open the notebook and run all cells (`Kernel → Restart & Run All`).
+Open the notebook and run all cells (`Kernel → Restart Kernel and Run All Cells...`).

 ---